This page has been visited an unknown number of times.

-systems that I've ever ran.
-I know it's a lot of effort, but please don't
+Gentoo is probably one of the most complicated, but rewarding, operating systems that I've ever ran.
+I know it's a lot of effort, but please don't allow the complexity of this guide, or the OS, scare you off.

-and follow the prompts until you get to a cli prompt.
+That being said, let's dive in.
+You'll need to download Gentoo's minimal installation CD boot it up and follow the prompts until you get to a cli prompt.

-that your network isn't already configured.
-If it is, move on to the next
+First, check with ifconfig that your network isn't already configured.
+If it is, move on to the next step.

-If your netowrk is not configured, you will need to run net-setup
+If your netowrk is not configured, you will need to run net-setup <device> (in my case: net-setup enp16777736).

 If you would like to take over the installation over your network, you can start the sshd & set the root password now, and then follow then rest of the installation steps over SSH.